mattyoung101/omicron/omicontrol/README.md

 most of my time working on Omicam.
 My apologies in advance!

 ## Features list
-- Easy to use UI with built-in tutorials
+- (Relatively) Easy to use UI
 - Decode Omicam JPEG/data stream while overlaying threshold information
 - Edit and upload camera thresholds on the fly
 - Many helpful diagnostic displays in the Field View for debugging the localiser
 - Control the robots through a multitude of useful commands including automatically resetting to starting positions
-- Lots of useful commands and quality of life things which you'll find beneficial
+- Lots of useful shortcuts and other quality of life improvements built-in
 - Large buttons designed for tablet usage
 - Dark theme!!!